dwyl/elixir-auth-microsoft/demo/README.md

 <img width="1083" alt="microsoft" src="https://github.com/LuchoTurtle/banger-bot/assets/17494745/dedcd5f0-7233-4381-ad26-14398922f611">

-After they click the button,
-depending on whether or not a
+After they click the account they wish to sign out from, depending on whether or not a
-*post-logout redirect URI* was defined, the person is redirected back to the homepage
+*post-logout redirect URI* was defined, the person is redirected back to the homepage, or shown the following screen if not.
-(if it was defined)
-or shown the following screen if not.

 <img width="1083" alt="not_defined_screen" src="https://github.com/LuchoTurtle/banger-bot/assets/17494745/0dd2c277-a08a-4770-8fa2-74549d56715c">